The roof guards the rest of the home’s integrity and, most importantly, the people who live inside.

 Factor 4: The Quality of the Contractor

-It’s a tough task to estimate how much roof installation will cost, but there is no doubt that you get what you pay for in life.
+It’s a tough task to estimate how much roof installation will cost.
+There is no doubt that you get what you pay for in life.
 There is every option available out there, be it less expensive or more expensive.
 Just like any service available, what you choose can affect the cost dramatically.

-These companies might be a less expensive choice and claim to do the project in the required time, but most likely, they will not have the necessary expertise, knowledge, and skill needed to get the installation done right.
+These companies might be a less expensive choice.
+They claim to do the project in the required time.
+But most likely, they don’t have the expertise & skill needed to get the installation done right.

 Factor 5: The Materials

 Asphalt shingle is the most popular type of material used in roof installation.
 There are several factors behind the demand for this material.
 Also, various asphalt shingle types will result in a different price range.
-As most professional contractors will tell you, the cost of a fixed asphalt shingle roof is most likely to range from $4.00 per square foot to as much as $7.00 per square foot in the quarter.
+The cost of a fixed asphalt shingle roof ranges from $4.00 per square foot to $7.00 in the quarter.

 Three basic types of shingles are most commonly available in the market: